kubos/kubos/docs/faq-troubleshooting.rst

 "Transfer Failed: Connection Failed"
 ####################################

-The SDK was unable to connect to the KubOS Linux target
+The SDK was unable to connect to the Kubos Linux target

 -  Verify that the USB has been mapped to a linux device.
 Issue the command ``ls /dev``.
 You should see a /dev/ttyUSB\* device.
 If you